Welcome to Buyeo, the center of Baekje culture! It’s where you can find the impressive tradition and beautiful culture!

 Cheonjeongdae Baekjebo

-Under Cheonjeongdae flows Baengma River, and you can see Joojangsan Fortress and Busosanseong Fortress, the center of Baekje capital, at once at this bedrock.
+Under Cheonjeongdae flows the Baengma River, and you can see Joojangsan Fortress and Busosanseong Fortress, the center of Baekje capital, at once at this bedrock.
 There are numerous oddly formed rocks like Imgeum Rock and Sinha Rock.

 Baekje Cultural Heritage Complex